-The Department of Tourism (DOT) on November 14 reported that visitor arrivals to the Philippines have reached the 2-million mark and accounted for more than Php 100 billion in estimated visitor receipts since the country’s relaxation of border restrictions to foreign tourists last February 10, 2022.
+Last November 2022, the Department of Tourism (DOT) reported that visitor arrivals to the Philippines have reached the 2-million mark and accounted for more than Php 100 billion in estimated visitor receipts since the country’s relaxation of border restrictions to foreign tourists last February 10, 2022.

 “Our latest figures have reached well beyond the 1.7 Million tourist projections of the DOT.
 This goes to show that there is such a huge demand for travel into our beautiful country and that the Marcos administration’s prioritization of tourism is placing our country on the right track to recovery.
 We therefore must meet this with the continued implementation of enabling mechanisms that will convey not only the country’s openness to welcome more tourists but also conduciveness to tourism business and livelihood opportunities for our fellow Filipinos,” Secretary Frasco said.